Juhani Ojala: Young Boys

 On 9 April 2011 Ojala signed a contract extension with HJK, the new contract running until 2014.
-But in July, HJK announced that Ojala would transfer to Swiss team BSC Young Boys on 13 August.
+But in July, HJK announced that Ojala would transfer to Swiss team BSC Young Boys on 13 August, for a transfer fee of €600,000.

 He gained notoriety in England during Young Boys' 2012–13 UEFA Europa League group stage match against Liverpool at the Stade de Suisse.
 In an eventful match, which ended 5–3 to the Reds, Ojala opened the score with an own goal, putting the ball past Marco Wölfli, his own goalkeeper.
 He later made amends by scoring a header to bring Young Boys level at 2–2 just after half time.

 Terek Grozny

-After a year and a half in Switzerland on 12 February 2013 it was announced that Ojala would transfer to Russian Premier League team Terek Grozny.
+After a year and a half in Switzerland on 12 February 2013 it was announced that Ojala would transfer to Russian Premier League team Terek Grozny, for a fee of €500,000.

 Loan to HJK Helsinki

 On 29 July 2015, Ojala rejoined HJK on loan for the remainder of the 2015 Veikkausliiga season.
-He had a trial with Coventry City F.C. at the end of the season, but was not signed.
+He had a trial with Coventry City at the end of the season, but was not signed.